tencentyun/intlcloud-documents/product/数据库/云数据库MySQL/购买指导/费用总览_en.md

 Tencent Cloud CDB for MySQL currently supports two payment modes for instances: monthly or annual prepaid mode and postpaid mode (Before making any purchase in the postpaid mode, it is required to make an identity verification.
-For more information about the identity verification, please see the <a href="https://cloud.tencent.com/document/product/378/3629" target="_blank">Identity Verification Guide</a>).
+For more information about the identity verification, please see the <a href="https://intl.cloud.tencent.com/document/product/378/3629" target="_blank">Identity Verification Guide</a>).
 The monthly or annual payment is a prepaid billing mode.
-For more information, please see <a href="https://cloud.tencent.com/document/product/555/9618" target="_blank">Prepaid Billing Description</a>.
-For more information about postpaid billing mode, please see <a href="https://cloud.tencent.com/document/product/555/9617" target="_blank">Postpaid Billing Description</a>.
-For information about the billing process, please see <a href="https://cloud.tencent.com/document/product/555/7437" target="_blank">Billing Process Description</a>.

 ## Tiered Prices for the Postpaid Mode
 Starting from July 15, 2016, tiered prices in the postpaid mode is available to CDB for MySQL.
 The longer the use time, the cheaper the price.
 Depending on the use time, the prices of the postpaid mode are divided into three steps: